mac-stat112-s25/project-starfall/README.md

 We express our sincere gratitude to:

-- **Professor Amin Alhashim**, Department of Mathematics, Statistics, and Computer Science at Macalester College, for her exceptional guidance and thoughtful feedback throughout this project （We love you Amin!）
+- **Professor Amin Alhashim**, Department of Mathematics, Statistics, and Computer Science at Macalester College, for his exceptional guidance and thoughtful feedback throughout this project (We love you Amin!)
 - **Yahoo Finance** for providing the historical financial data accessed through the tidyquant package
 - **Macalester College DeWitt Wallace Library** for access to financial databases and research resources
 - Fellow students in STAT 112 for their valuable peer reviews and suggestions